StatCan/cae-eac/docs/en/AzureSynapse.md

 ## Monitor

-(rough notes)

-Can see things like pipeline runs, trigger runs, and SQL requests.
+From the Monitor tab, you can view usuage statistics such as pipeline runs, trigger runs, and SQL requests.

 ## Manage

-(rough notes)
+This is where you can:

-- start and stop SQL and Apache Spark pools
+- Add new SQL or Apache Spark pools
+- Start and stop your SQL pool (see **Getting Started** section)
+- Add new linked services
-- access control to grant access to different groups of users
+- Grant others access to the workspace
-- set up git integration
+- Set up git integration

 ## Microsoft Documentation